seeksort/Coordinate-Kanban-App/README.md

 A Trello clone was probably a bit ambitious, and it does not currently have all of the functionality I wanted.
 But right now, a user can authenticate, create lists and tasks, and add task details (dates, descriptions, assigned members, comments).
 Not too shabby.

+## Functionality not yet implemented:

+- Actions to delete/update projects lists, tasks, comments
+- Commenting with user name and unique user icon
+- Reorganized CSS
+- Update some POST endpoints to PUT, if the request is an update

 <img src="screenshot.png" alt="placeholder" width="500">

 [Heroku link](https://getittogetherkanban.herokuapp.com)